Nuts! (book): Reception

 James Routhnie of EasyGroup, owner of British budget airline EasyJet, stated that the company founder Stelios Haji-Ioannou had referred to the book as his "bible" and personally gave him a copy.
 Routhnie wrote that the book helped him learn about job satisfaction.

 John Nirenberg of the University of Phoenix wrote that the book "is the story not of one person or a small group of insiders" but instead "the story of what is possible when people are engaged in their work and their organization."
 He described the book " as a fascinating account" as the opposite of Mean Business: How I Save Bad Companies and Make Good Companies Great by Albert J. Dunlap.
 Nirenberg stated that the book "equally leaves the reader with a skeptical view of the cozy claims" of the company's benevolence; and that it "hardly created a ripple upon its release."

 Publishers Weekly stated that "some critical analysis would have made for a more worthwhile presentation" although the rise of Southwest is "worthy of study".

+Lamar Muse, first president and CEO of Southwest (1971-1978), said in his own book that any similarity between the "real story" and the "convoluted tales" told in Nuts! was "purely coincidental".